uviclibraries/death-by-powerpoint/topics.md

 - Topic: Makerspace Workshop Badges: Student Perceptions & Uses of Informal Credentialing
 - Time constraint: The conference has imposed a limit of 10 minutes for conference presentations
-- Audience: This is an audience of university makerspace staff, but not education experts for the most part
+- Audience: This is an audience of university makerspace staff, but not education experts for the most part.
+Other audience considerations include age, interestes, cultural references, etc.
 - Key Point so cover: They are highligts in the attached PDF...

-**Make sure to talk about presentation limitations:**
-- Time limit?
-- Audience (age, interestes, cultural references)

-- Please review the following [Introductory Slides](#){:target="_blank"}
+Please review the following [Introductory Slides](#){:target="_blank"}

-- Resize Your Laptop Screen for Workshop Handouts (2 min)<br>
+Resize Your Laptop Screen for Workshop Handouts (2 min)<br>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Igk5hZUfzN0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 [NEXT STEP: Earn a Workshop Badge](informal-credentials.html){: .btn .btn-blue }